 Some retailers are not quite sure about the system and have not changed over and quite frankly, just because it exists, doesn’t mean that we all have to like it.
 It’s a bit like Obamacare, just because it’s there, doesn’t mean we are all happy about it.

 “Murphy Oil USA’s Bill Deichler has long said his company may not make the EMV transition because it thinks its own fraud countermeasures are sufficient to offset any extra costs from the card networks’ fraud liability shift.
 “I would now recommend that retailers really study cloud-based mobile payments as a way to avoid EMV costs and potentially cut down on PCI [Payment Card Industry security standards] compliance costs.”

-There doesn’t seem to be a clean winner in the race for mobile payments and the technology.
+There doesn’t seem to be a clear winner in the race for mobile payments and technology.
 Each retailer will have to adjust their merchant accounts to mobile merchant accounts and find the best way that they are comfortable with.

 The mobile market

 The market that exists with mobile technology is exploding.
 The ease of the use of the smartphone and the wallet technology makes life a bit easier.
 The hardest point of all of it will be how to protect it from thieves and fraud.
 Other than that, the rather simplistic style of one piece of equipment to replace a whole wallet can be very attractive.

 Not everyone will want to use a smartphone and all the applications that come with it.
 Some just like plain old greenbacks or rather….
 Cash.

 So you might just be a smart cookie and plan to work with all the venues of technology.
 Imagine the options you can place before your customers.
 If you are prepared for all of them, then there isn’t a customer that you can’t help.